centrifuge/cps/cps/CP0/CP0.md

 In the unlikely event that two mutually exclusive proposals (like two groups asking for a mandate to enact the same work stream) will start and end their snapshot votes on OpenSquare at the same time, it will be the proposal with most "Yes" votes (in terms of CFG) that will pass - assuming the quorum for the vote is met as well.

-### On-chain proposal
+### Onchain proposal

-The next step is to create an on-chain proposal if it is required (see description of each component whether they require it or not).
+The next step is to create an onchain proposal if it is required (see description of each component whether they require it or not).

 This can be done either as a Democracy Proposal/Treasury Proposal (any token holder can create this) or a Council Motion (only the council can create this).

-Once an on-chain proposal has been submitted, the forum post must be updated with the following information:
+Once an onchain proposal has been submitted, the forum post must be updated with the following information:

 - The Governance process going forward
 - Link to Council Motion/Democracy Proposal/Treasury Proposal (on Subsquare)